ste-xx/ct-browser-extension/README.md

 it will add a button to the chrome extension bar. after a click on that button, the ct.css will be injected into the page.

+## install

+- go to: `chrome://extensions/`
+- activate developer mode
+- load unpacked
+- refer to this root folder